arthoge/42_minitalk/README.md

 - The server uses a signal handler to process incoming bits and reconstruct characters.
 - The client waits for an acknowledgment from the server before sending the next bit, using a global variable to track acknowledgment.

-## About the Signal Queue

-During the development, I initially implemented a queue structure (`t_signal_queue`) in the server to buffer incoming signals.
-This was an early approach to ensure data integrity during message transmission, especially in case multiple signals arrived before being processed.

-However, after introducing a global variable and an acknowledgment mechanism (where the client waits for the server's confirmation before sending the next bit), the queue became unnecessary.
-The acknowledgment ensures that signals are processed one at a time, preventing data loss or overlap.

-Despite this, I decided to leave the queue code in the project as a trace of the initial design and as a demonstration of one way to handle potential signal overflow or race conditions.

 ## Usage

 1. **Compile the project:**